 Should you buy the BPM Connect?

 Our experience with the Withings BPM Connect did alarm me a bit.
-I've never been diagnosed with elevated blood pressure, high cholesterol, or of any issues of the kind.
-The readings then telling me that I was in a danger zone seemed worrying, and then perhaps wrong.
+I've never been diagnosed with elevated blood pressure, high cholesterol, or any issue of the kind.
+Getting readings, then, that I was in a danger zone seemed worrying, and may be doubt them as well.
 I'm not unfamiliar with my blood pressure rising in a doctor's office.
-But I had a recent annual physical — complete with an ECG — and nothing showed up as worrying.
+But I had a recent annual physical — complete with an ECG — and my results were within normal ranges.

 - Simple to use